 - Engaging in other related activities consistent with the mission and goals of CPRC.

 CPRC was founded by Dr. John R. Lott, Jr., an economist and a world-recognized expert on guns and crime.
-During the Trump administration he served as the Senior Advisor for Research and Statistics in the Office of Justice Programs and then the Office of Legal Policy in the U.S. Department of Justice.
-Lott has held research or teaching positions at various academic institutions including the University of Chicago, Yale University, the Wharton School of the University of Pennsylvania, Stanford University, and Rice University, and was the chief economist at the United States Sentencing Commission during 1988-1989.
+During the Trump administration, he served as the Senior Advisor for Research and Statistics in the Office of Justice Programs and then the Office of Legal Policy in the U.S. Department of Justice.
+Lott has held research or teaching positions at various academic institutions including the University of Chicago, Yale University, the Wharton School of the University of Pennsylvania, Stanford University, UCLA, and Rice University, and was the chief economist at the United States Sentencing Commission during 1988-1989.
 He holds a Ph.D. in economics from UCLA.

 Nobel laureate Milton Friedman noted: “John Lott has few equals as a perceptive analyst of controversial public policy issues.”

 Lott is a prolific author for both academic and popular publications.
-He has published over 100 articles in peer-reviewed academic journals and written nine books, including “More Guns, Less Crime,” “The Bias Against Guns,” and “Freedomnomics.”
+He has published over 100 articles in peer-reviewed academic journals and written ten books, including “More Guns, Less Crime,” “The Bias Against Guns,” and “Freedomnomics.”
 His most recent books are “Dumbing Down the Courts: How politics keeps the smartest judges off the bench” and “Gun Control Myths.”

-He has been one of the most productive and cited economists in the world (during 1969 to 2000 he ranked 26th worldwide in terms of quality-adjusted total academic journal output, 4th in terms of total research output, and 86th in terms of citations).
-Among economics, business, and law professors his research is currently the 14th most downloaded in the world.
+He has been one of the most productive and cited economists in the world (from 1969 to 2000 he ranked 26th worldwide in terms of quality-adjusted total academic journal output, 4th in terms of total research output, and 86th in terms of citations).
+Among economics, business, and law professors his research is currently the 15th most downloaded in the world.
 He is also a frequent writer of op-eds.

 Lott can be reached at [email protected].

-Carl Moody is a Professor of Economics at William & Mary and he also has a joint appointed with the college’s Applied Statistics faculty.
+Carl Moody is a Professor of Economics at William & Mary and he also has a joint appointment with the college’s Applied Statistics faculty.
 He has published extensively on the relationships between guns, crime and imprisonment in such academic journals as Criminology, Homicide Studies, the Journal of Law and Economics, the Journal of Legal Studies, and the Journal of Quantitative Criminology.
 He has published papers on both sides of the gun control debate.
 Moody has co-authored research with the CPRC on policing and empirical work on right-to-carry laws here and here.
 He teaches mathematical economics and econometrics.